uhop/dcl-site/source/about/index.md

 ## Stress on debuggability

 The package was written with debuggability of your code in mind.
 It comes with a special debug module that verifies created objects, explains mistakes, and helps to keep track of AOP advices.
 Because the package uses direct static calls to super methods, you don't need to step over unnecessary stubs.
 In places where stubs are unavoidable (chains or advices) they are small, and intuitive.

+## Installation

+If you plan to use it in your [node.js][] project install it like this:

+{% codeblock %}
+npm install dcl
+{% endcodeblock %}

+For your browser-based projects I suggest to use [volo.js][]:

+{% codeblock %}
+volo install uhop/dcl
+{% endcodeblock %}

 <!--
 If you migrate your code from a legacy framework that implements dynamic (rather than static) supercalls, take a look at the module [inherited](/docs/inherited_js) that dispatches supercalls dynamically trading off the simplicity of the code for some run-time CPU use, and a little bit less convenient debugging of such calls due to an extra stub between your methods.
 -->

 [node.js]:  http://nodejs.org   node.js
+[volo.js]:  http://volojs.org   volo.js